About Me

 My work is as much an intuitive process, as it is about storytelling and memory.

-I create my abstract narrative paintings by first preparing the surface of my paper or board with multiple layers of acrylic mediums and colors, and then sand and scrape the paint as it dries - purposefully allowing the surface to stay rough in some areas and smooth in others.
-I then choose a central idea or image to ground the piece, typically inspired by my childhood photographs or memories.
-From vintage pictures of people or animals to stenciled numbers to handwritten words and other symbols - I intuitively select my images and make my marks; collage techniques feature prominently in my work.
+I create my abstract narrative paintings by first preparing my canvas, paper or board with multiple layers of acrylic mediums and colors, and then sand and scrape the paint as it dries - purposefully allowing the surface to stay rough in some areas and smooth in others.

 Join me in supporting A Village for One.